 A little later we received an email and photographs from a grower, Walter Curtis of Honey Hill Farm in Fayette, Maine.
 Imagine our surprise this week when a box of beautiful Westfield Seek-No-Furthers arrived in the mail from Walter!
 We are deeply indebted.

 We’re happy to say that, thanks to Walter, Westfield Seek-No-Further will soon appear on our New England Apples website (among the 30 new varieties we will be adding later this fall to the more than 100 already photographed and described).

-Westfield Seek-No-Furthers are a sweet, aromatic apple with a slightly nutty, almost buttery flavor.
-Primarily a dessert apple, they are not generally recommended for cooking.
+Westfield Seek-No-Further is a sweet, aromatic apple with a slightly nutty, almost buttery flavor.
+Primarily a dessert apple, it is not generally recommended for cooking.
 Seek-No-Furthers have a creamy yellow, firm, crisp flesh.
 Their skin has a smooth, deep yellow or greenish base, and can be streaked red, with some russeting around the stem.